Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

   -> TestPlanM (Aff Unit) Unit
 ```

-`runPlutipTestPlan` uses the exact same logic to perform `testPlutipContracts`, except it forgoes the use of `execDistribution` to create a `ContractTestPlan` from a `TestPlanM ContratTest Unit`.
-Instead, a `ContractTestPlan` is expected as the second parameter of the function, meaning that the test plan will need to be created before using `runPlutipTestPlan`.

-`Contract.Test.Plutip.sameWallets` is a helper function that can be used to create a `ContractTestPlan` where all of the tests use the same wallets that defined in the `UtxoDistribution`, this function has a type of:
+`runPlutipTestPlan` uses the exact same logic to perform `testPlutipContracts`, except it requires that wallets are pre-allocated inside of the second parameter, which has a type of `ContractTestPlan`. `Contract.Test.Plutip.sameWallets` is a helper function that can be used to create a `ContractTestPlan` where all of the tests use the same wallets that are defined in the `UtxoDistribution`, this function has a type of:

 ```purescript
 sameWallets